robin-anon/ra_libs/README.md

 ## Filtering data based on data availability requirement

-For portfolio construction, it may sometimes be desirable to only select from assets for which a sufficiently large amount of historical data is available.
+For portfolio construction, it may sometimes be desirable to consider only assets for which the data available exceeds a certain threshold.

 This is done using the co.filter() function.

-The function an unfiltered dataset and a constant, min_frac, as its input, and returns the filtered dataset.
+The function takes an unfiltered dataset and a constant, min_frac, as its inputs, and returns the filtered dataset.
 If the length of the unfiltered dataset is x, assets with fewer than x * min_frac historical price data points available are removed.

 Alternatively, manually screening the dataset based on other requirements can be achieved using pandas functions.